Why are we providing this notice?

 How do we collect this information?

-In addition, we may receive personal data about you from third parties, such as public sources or information vendors.
+In addition, we may receive personal data about you from third parties, such as public sources or information vendors, introducers, distributors or other intermediaries who market or provide services to you.

 With whom will we share your information?